 Cologne is a Low Emission Zone (LEZ).
-As a result, only motor vehicles equipped with red, yellow or green 'Low Emission Labels' may access the city centre and parts of the boroughs of Deutz and Mülheim.
+As a result, only motor vehicles equipped with green 'Low Emission Labels' may access the city centre and parts of the boroughs of Deutz and Mülheim.
 (Business travellers might like to note that the visitor parking at Kölnmesse and the LANXESS arena lies outside the environmental zone, so no sticker is needed.)
 For more details and information on where to obtain stickers, visit www.umwelt-plakette.de.
 Or simply use the city's Park-and-Ride system.

 Time to city

 From London - 7 hours; Paris - 5 hours 20 minutes; Berlin - 6 hours 20 minutes; Rome - 14 hours 30 minutes.

 Travel by Rail